Vendors: appointing an agent

-It is common for the vendor’s statement to include other related searches and certificates from the relevant rating and tax authorities to provide detailed information.
-The certificates should be current as at the date of the contract of sale.
+It is common for the vendor’s statement to include other searches and certificates from the relevant rating and tax authorities to show the outgoings as at the date of the contract of sale.

 It is mandatory for the vendor or their agent to give the buyer the due diligence checklist issued by Consumer Affairs Victoria before the buyer signs the contract of sale and the vendor’s statement.
 This checklist is available at www.consumer.vic.gov.au/duediligencechecklist.